 - Speech language disorder.

-Funds are only used to cover academic expenses, which includes tuition, books, lab fees and on-campus room and board.
+Funds are used to cover only academic expenses, which includes tuition, books, lab fees and on-campus room and board.

 Applicants must obtain Elks sponsorship by contacting an elected Elks Lodge officer in the state of California or Hawaii.
 To qualify, applicants must be a senior in high school or a high school graduate or have passed the GED.
 Applicants must plan to obtain an undergraduate degree at an accredited community college, vocational school or four-year college.

 Auger & Auger Attorneys at Law offer two $1,000 awards per year to students with disabilities pursuing an undergraduate degree.
 To qualify, applicants must be either a current graduating high school senior accepted to an accredited school or an undergraduate student at an accredited institution.
 Applicants must also have a minimum 2.8 GPA.